LiteLDev/LegacyScriptEngine/docs/apis/NbtAPI/NBTCompound.md

     The name of the key to operate on.
   - data: `Above type`
     The data to write.
-    The write data type must be the same as the data type stored in the value corresponding to the key, and the key name may not exist.
+    If the key does not exist, it will be created automatically.
 - Return value: The NBT object that has been written to.
 (For chaining to perform other operations)
 - Return value type: `NbtCompound`